 When it comes to methods of exfoliating, there are two ways to do it: mechanically or chemically.
-Mechanical exfoliation involves physically scrubbing your skin’s surface with a scrub or dry brush, while chemical exfoliation involves the use of salicylic acid, alpha hydroxy acids, or enzymes to chemically break down the surface buildup.
+Mechanical exfoliation involves physically scrubbing your skin’s surface with a scrub or dry brush, while chemical exfoliation uses acids—like salicylic acid and glycolic acid—or enzymes to chemically break down the surface buildup.

 While exfoliation has its benefits, how often you should be doing it varies from person to person.
-While some people are able to handle exfoliating every day or a few times a week, others may only be able to do so once a week.
+Where some people are able to handle exfoliating a few times a week, others may only be able to do so once a week.

 Regardless of what type of exfoliator you choose to use on your sensitive skin, the AAD recommends being gentle.
 Use small, circular motions, then rinse off with lukewarm water, as hot water can strip your skin of essential oils.